Elias Coueter: Bishop of Brazil

 In 1939, Elias Coueter was envoyed to Brazil, where he continued the development of the communities.
 First, he established a Melkite parish in the Roman Catholic Archdiocese of São Sebastião do Rio de Janeiro and received approval in a Roman Catholic church in Rio de Janeiro worship to celebrate in the Byzantine Rite.
 From this church he was also an office and accommodation.
 He organized the construction of its own parish church, the church of Saint Basil, that was first built in 1941 and in 1946 handed over by the Archbishop of the Melkite Church.
 By 1951 the community had from Melkites, Maronites, Ukrainian Catholics, Russian Greek Catholics, Romanian Greek Catholics and Syriac Catholics together set, significantly increased.
 In the same period, the municipality of Paraíso in São Paulo had also increased, according to her the eparchy was later to be named.
 The Archbishop Jaime de Barros Camara of Rio de Janeiro (1943-1971) appointed him in 1951 with the approval of the Holy See and the Melkite Patriarch of Antioch Maximos IV Sayegh Vicar General and entrusted him with the responsibility for all Melkite Christians in Brazil.
-On November 25, 1960, Coueter was appointed Titular Bishop of Taua and appointed Auxiliary Bishop of the Byzantine Catholics in Brazil.
-The episcopal ordination took place on February 5, 1961, by Archbishop Elias Zoghby of Baalbek (Lebanon).
+On 25 November 1960, Coueter was appointed Titular Bishop of Taua and appointed Auxiliary Bishop of the Byzantine Catholics in Brazil.
+The episcopal ordination took place on 5 February 1961, by Archbishop Elias Zoghby of Baalbek (Lebanon).
 His co-consecrators were the Bishop Paulo Rolim Loureiro of Mogi das Cruzes and the Bishop José Romão Martenetz, OSBM.
 Shortly after his episcopal appointment Coueter participated in the last two sessions of the II Vatican Council.

 Pope Paul VI by decree of 1972 gave the Melkite Greek Catholic Church its own bishopric in Brazil.
-For the first time Elias Coueter became the Bishop for all Melkites of the Byzantine Rite in Brazil with the new Melkite Greek Catholic Eparchy of Nossa Senhora do Paraíso em São Paulo.
-In 1977, he handed in his resignation due to age and became professor emeritus on June 22, 1978, until his death on June 16, 1985, he was retired bishop of the Melkites in Brazil.
+Elias Coueter became the first Bishop for all Melkites of the Byzantine Rite in Brazil with the new Melkite Greek Catholic Eparchy of Nossa Senhora do Paraíso em São Paulo.
+He held the post for six years.

+In 1977, he handed in his resignation due to age and became professor emeritus on 22 June 1978.
+He was retired bishop of the Melkites in Brazil until his death on 16 June 1985.